 But as my favorite podcaster (and YouTuber) put it on my favorite podcast:

-Marie Kondō is [the perfect example] of an idea that some people really hate: it’s the concept of a thing that isn’t true but is still useful.
+Marie Kondō is [the perfect example] of an idea that some people really hate: it’s the concept of a thing that isn’t true but is still useful.— CGP Grey , Cortex #84

 Thanking objects before getting rid of them gives me closure and removes friction from a necessary action.
 Pondering whether or not my cables are happy the way they are stored puts my brain in the right place.
 While I don’t believe in any of it literally, it’s all useful concepts in practice.

-While the Netflix show is necessarily shallower than the books, I think it’s perfectly fine to start with the show2 and then buy this book that expands on it, like I did.
+Although the Netflix show is necessarily shallower than the books, I think it’s perfectly fine to start with the show2 and then buy this book that expands on it.

 Quiet by Susan Cain

-Nothing changes one’s life more than the realization that one is not broken after a lifetime of thinking the contrary.
-For me that was the fact that I’m an introvert in a world that is run by extroverts and that’s full of advice how to appear like an extrovert too3.
-Which is why this book made it to this list although I haven’t even finished reading it yet4.
+Nothing changes one’s life more than the realization that one is not broken after a lifetime of thinking (and being told) the contrary.
+For me, that was the fact that I’m an introvert in a world that is run by extroverts and that’s full of advice how to appear like an extrovert too3.

-It gives us the permission to be us: to prefer solitude over excitement, select friends over crowds, meaningful conversations over shallow small talk, a book on the couch over a microphone in a karaoke bar, thinking over talking.
-The world needs us just as much as it needs loud extroverts.
+It gives us the permission to be us: to prefer solitude to excitement, select friends over crowds, meaningful conversations over shallow small talk, a book on the couch over a microphone in a karaoke bar, thinking over talking.
+The world needs us just as much.